skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Afternoon arrives and the party has overcome a number of complex doors and traps.
-They find themselves in a large chamber with a curved north wall, covered in runes and various Human, Dwarven, and Elven names.
+They find themselves in a large chamber with a curved north wall, covered in runes and various human, dwarven, and elven names.
 Among the names they spot the name "Forwinol", the last name of their friend and ally Sagemaster Teerin Forwinol.
 They know he is quite old, and wonder if he was involved in the building of this place.